Doctor of Philosophy

 G10 Enrollment Cap

-PhD candidates who have not completed the requirements for the degree by their tenth year of study will be withdrawn.
+PhD candidates who have not completed the requirements for the degree by their 10th year of study will be withdrawn.
 Once the dissertation is complete, withdrawn students may apply for readmission to register for the purpose of receiving the degree.
 Exceptions may be made for students with special circumstances.
 For more information, students should contact their program, who may confer with the Office of Student Affairs to review particular circumstances.